Screen time

 Background

 Since the invention of the television, scholars and researchers have been concerned about the potential long-term effects of electronic screens on human psychology and physiology.
-Health-care providers have suggested that spending too much time in front of a screen could potentially contribute to physical symptoms such as eyestrain.
+Health-care providers have suggested that spending too much time in front of a screen could contribute to physical symptoms such as eyestrain.
 Some of the earliest studies to find a correlation between excessive screen time and obesity were published in the 1980s.
 Additionally, social and emotional changes have been proposed as a risk of excessive screen time, including distancing oneself from friends, withdrawing from hobbies and physical activities, becoming desensitized to violence, or developing a desire for advertised products.
-However, research into the potential effects of screen time has been complicated by a number of confounding variables, including overall health, socioeconomic status, household stability, and quality of family relationships and friendships.
+However, research into the potential effects of screen time has been complicated by confounding variables, including the subjects' overall health, socioeconomic status, household stability, and quality of family relationships and friendships.

 Overview

 The effect of screen time on young children has been fiercely debated among educators, child psychologists, pediatricians, and parents.
 The use of digital media in the classroom has led to further debates.
-Some scholars argue that it is critical that children in poorer school districts are given as many opportunities as possible to use new technologies in order to reduce the technology access gap between rich and poor children.
+Some scholars argue that it is critical that children in poorer school districts be given as many opportunities as possible to use new technologies in order to reduce the technology access gap between rich and poor children.
 However, the quality and benefits of many educational videos and software programs have been called into question.
-Child psychologists and pediatricians also warn that too much screen time can have negative implications on children’s health and emotional, social, and cognitive development.
+Child psychologists and pediatricians also warn that too much screen time can have negative implications for children’s health and emotional, social, and cognitive development.

 For example, researchers at the University of California, Los Angeles, led by psychologist Yalda T. Uhls, published a 2014 study showing that children who had spent five days at a camp where they had no access to electronic media did substantially better at interpreting the nonverbal emotional cues of others than their peers who had had daily screen time.
 A study published in Scientific Reports in 2017 by researchers at the University of London found that toddlers lost about fifteen minutes of sleep for each hour of touchscreen use.
 However, they also found that the fine motor skills of toddlers who used touchscreens daily developed more quickly than those of their peers, reflecting the complexity of the issue.
 Later studies continued to frequently suggest considerable negative impacts of lengthy screen time, but evidence also mounted that the digital divide had its own serious consequences for society.
 For instance, a study published in JAMA Pediatrics in 2020 indicated that heavy screen use by preschool-age children was associated with brain structure conditions that could affect the development of language and literary skills.
 Meanwhile, some researchers began to suggest a new aspect of the digital divide, in which lower-income children actually tended to have higher screen time while more affluent families had greater means to limit screen time and offer more human interaction and other alternatives in child care.